-Those on the rebound may harbor resentment toward the previous partner and experience anger as a result of shame.
-But such negative emotions regarding a previous partner maintain a tie to them.
-Anger toward an ex-partner may interfere with attachment to a current one, as well as put a current partner in the uncomfortable position of competing with the ghost of what remains of the past relationship and wondering if the new partner’s interest in, or excitement about, the new relationship is enough to provide fulfillment.
+Those on the rebound may experience shame and consequently express anger and resentment toward their previous partner.
+Such negative emotions regarding a previous partner do maintain a tie to them.
+Anger toward an ex-partner or a wish to get back at them is not the opposite of love and attachment: The opposite would be neutrality or indifference or relief.
+A negative attachment with a old partner may interfere with the attachment to a new one, as well as put a current partner in the uncomfortable position of competing with the ghost of what remains of the past relationship and wondering if the new partner’s interest in, or excitement about, the new relationship is enough to provide fulfillment.

 In contrast, some potential partners on the rebound do not bring up the relationship that recently ended, nor do they expose any emotions surrounding the dissolution.
-A partner’s failure to openly discuss a previous partner does not necessarily represent an indication of continued attachment to them.
-In such circumstances it is often the new partner whose anxiety about the attachment leads them to focus on the previous relationship of the person with whom he or she is involved, especially when the previous relationship is very recent history.
+A partner’s failure to openly discuss a previous partner does not necessarily represent an indication of a continued romantic attachment.
+In such circumstances it is often the new partner whose anxiety about the attachment leads them to focus on the previous relationship of the person with whom he or she is involved, especially when the prior relationship is very recent history.

-(For information about my books, please see my website: http://www.marylamia.com)
+(For information about my books, please see my website: marylamia.com)